kilpkonn/msc-thesis/main.typ

 This is the same step for BFS and DFS as there is not much else to do with `?goal`.

 Now we are at where the differences between DFS and BFS start playing out.
-First lets look at how the DFS would handle the goals.
+First let's look at how the DFS would handle the goals.
 First we focus on the `?subgoal1`.
 We can use `mk_list_foo` to transform the goal to finding of something of type `Foo`.
-Now we have following goals `[?subgoal3 : Foo, ?subgoal2 : a -> Integer]`.
+Now we have the following goals `[?subgoal3 : Foo, ?subgoal2 : a -> Integer]`.
 Note that although the `a` in the `?subgoal2` has to be of type `Foo` we do not propagate this knowledge there yet as we are focusing on `?subgoal3`.
 We use `mk_foo` to create new goal `?subgoal4 : Bar` which we solve by providing `bar`.
 Now we propagate the constraints to the remaining subgoals, `?subgoal2` in this example.
 This means that the second subgoal becomes `?subgoal2 : Foo -> Integer`.
-However we cannot find anything of type `Foo -> Integer` so we have to revert all the way to `?subgoal1`.
+However, we cannot find anything of type `Foo -> Integer` so we have to revert all the way to `?subgoal1`.
 This time we use `mk_list_bar` to fill `?subgoal1` meaning that the remaining subgoal becomes `?subgoal2 : Bar -> Integer`.
 We can fill it by providing `bar_to_int`.
 As there are no more subgoals remaining the problem is solved.